1. Bring Down the Birds – Herbie Hancock

 Then there are groups that were willingly subsumed into the movement having previously been associated with entirely different genres: bands like The Charlatans, Lush, The Boo Radleys, maybe Ride.
 I’m guessing the reason why, at least in part, is because they integrated socially and were party to the empty decadence that came to typify the Britpop scene.
 (How PJ Harvey managed to be both involved – she participated in the BBC 2 showcase Britpop Now – yet completely detached from the very notion of ‘British Pop’ is a testament to her musical genius.)

 When I’d been around to the old house of Mr Tapes in May, he’d impressed me with The Verve’s new single, This is Music.
 Now he had their latest album, A Northern Soul, an expansive work anathema to the poppy urbanism that typified Britpop.
 The band’s image was shabbier – an unbuttoned Lacoste rather than a buttoned up Fred Perry – and Ashcroft looked to be afflicted in some way or other; he claimed he could fly.
 I explored some of The Verve’s earlier work, including a live version of Gravity Grave, the single A Man Called Sun, and the album A Storm in Heaven.
 Despite the purported psychedelic sound of their debut LP, it is in places really rather poppy – Ashcroft’s vocal presence is probably the edgiest thing about it.
-This is not a criticism but the sonic progress evident on A Northern Soul was a progression of sorts.
+This is not a criticism but the sonic progress evident on A Northern Soul was an improvement of sorts.
 Nick McCabe’s guitar work is more expressive, more measured, and the overall sound more textured than was fashionable at the time.
 The drum work is of a higher order entirely.
 The Verve had more in common with Radiohead, who also eschewed the cheap thrills of Britpop for something more ambitious.
 I’d contest that A Northern Soul has the edge over Radiohead’s The Bends – an unpopular view – but both albums have dated far better than the myriad of Britpop fodder released around the same time.

 Yet Ashcroft would ultimately succumb to the fascistic elements of Britpop just like the rest, for what was Britpop if not a syncretistic, quasi-fascistic movement?
 Consider the evidence: just as Italian Fascism eschewed peace, Britpop repudiated both the ethos of independent music and the concept of ‘selling out’.
 Rather than minding his own business, self-appointed Britpop commander-in-chief Damon Albarn proclaimed that he was all about resisting grunge and challenging the supposed banalities of American indie rock.
 Like National Socialism, Britpop simultaneously looked backward to an idealised past – a cult of tradition* doffing its cap to the 1960s – yet regarded itself as relevant and current, rejecting the perceived nihilism and degeneracy of the contemporary indie scene and creative liberalism that had hitherto typified the genre.
 Albarn admitted so himself when he professed that, “The whole thing about pop music is that… you’re ripping off as many people as you possibly can, and the trick is just to listen to the right people.”